The curriculum at Sybil Andrews Academy provides students with an introduction to the essential knowledge that they need to be educated citizens.

 The SENCO also provides professional guidance to colleagues to ensure students with SEND have full access to the curriculum.

-The Trust’s CEO and the Academy’s Principal have responsibility for the overall management of provision for all students.
+The Trust’s CEO and the Academy’s Headteacher have responsibility for the overall management of provision for all students.

 The Headteacher works closely with the SENCO.
 The philosophy of SEND and inclusion being linked enables a holistic understanding of students’ needs and appropriate support strategies to be put in place.

-The current SEND Governor is Angela Whatley.
+The current SEND Governor is Georgina Ellis.
 The SEND Governor regularly meets with the SENCO, ensuring that policies and procedures meet statutory requirements.

 The duties of the Governing Body are set out in the SEN Code of Practice 2014.